wanyuzha/JelloCube/README.txt

 - Added one inclined plane to the scene and accomplished the force of collision springs with inclined plane
 - Applied selection feature of OpenGL to the project to give users a more interactive way to pull mass point from the cube.
 When the point is selected by the mouse, the point will be red.
+  The selection area is pretty sensitive with only 5 X 5 pixels, so it will be easy to trigger the effect when zoom in and drag the mass point accurately.

 Submission Requirement
 - Source code